MichaelCurrin/dev-cheatsheets/cheatsheets/graphql/fragments.md

 title: Fragments
 ---

 A fragment is a reusasble piece of code, like a function.
 It has fields and can take parameters.

-A fragment does not output the nature of the JSON output.
+A fragment does not affecte nature of the JSON output but makes your code lighter.

 ## Basic